proxmox/proxmox-offline-mirror/docs/offline-mirror.rst

 -------------------

 First either run the ``setup`` wizard (``proxmox-offline-mirror setup``), or the ``config mirror add`` command.

+.. tip:: The quickest way to setup all relevant repositories for a Proxmox project is to use the ``setup`` wizard, choose the product when adding a mirror and confirm the quesiton about auto-adding the Debian base repos.

-For example, to add a mirror entry for the Debian Bullseye security repository, the following command can be used:
+For example, to manually add a mirror entry for the Debian Bullseye security repository, the following command can be used:

 .. code-block:: console